 PATRICK G. HALPIN, Secretary, term as member expires in March 2021.
 Currently a Managing Director in the New York office of Mercury Public Affairs, Mr. Halpin served for nearly two decades as Executive Vice President for External Affairs for the Institute for Student Achievement, beginning in 1994.
 Mr. Halpin also had an extensive career in local and state politics, which began in 1979 when he was elected to the Suffolk County Legislature.
 In 1982 he was elected to the New York State Assembly and served three terms in that office.
 In 1987, Mr. Halpin was elected to the office of Suffolk County Executive, and at age 34 became the youngest ever elected to that office.
 He served as County Executive from 1988 through 1991, managing a budget of more than $1.4 billion and supervising more than 12,000 employees.
 During his tenure, Mr. Halpin instituted a comprehensive anti-domestic violence program, a nationally recognized open space and environmental protection program and an extensive affordable housing initiative.
 He also persuaded Computer Associates International, Inc. to establish its worldwide headquarters in Suffolk, creating more than 10,000 jobs.
 Mr. Halpin, the host of Cablevision’s Meet the Leaders television program, serves as a director with the Long Island Housing Partnership, a director of Vision Long Island and on the advisory board of the Long Island Index.
 Mr. Halpin earned a Bachelor of Arts degree in Political Science and Economics from Old Dominion University.
 He is a member of the Long Island Hall of Fame.

-JANE R.DEVINE, term as member expires in June 2017.
-Ms. Devine has held a variety of positions in public service both on the town and county level.
-Most recently, she has served on the Town of Huntington Planning Board and from 1988-1991, she served as Commissioner of Consumer Affairs for Suffolk County.
-From 1978-1987 she represented the former 17th Legislative District as an elected Suffolk County Legislator and, for a portion of that tenure, was the first female leader of the minority caucus.
+JANE R.DEVINE, term as member expires in May 2017.
+Shortly after joining the Board in 2007, Ms. Devine co-authored a series of reform initiatives promoting efficency, transparency and accountability and throughout her tenure has been a leader in cutting excess expenditures.
+Ms. Devine has held a variety of positions in public service on both the town and county level, most recently as a member of the Town of Huntington Planning Board, of which she currently serves as Vice-Chair.
+From 1988 to 1991, she served as Commissioner of Consumer Affairs for Suffolk County.
+From 1978 to 1987, she represented the former 17th Legislative District as a Suffolk County Legislator and, for a portion of that tenure, was the first female leader of the minority caucus.

 Ms. Devine’s professional career spans a wide range of posts dedicated to education and protection of consumers, including Director of Consumer Education and a member of the Consumer Protection Board for the Town of Huntington, and consultant to the New York State Consumer Protection Board.
-She was a founding partner of a small public relations company and served for a time as pastoral consultant to a Long Island AIDS- care organization.
+She was a founding partner of a small public relations company and served for a time as pastoral consultant to the Long Island Association for AIDS Care (LIAAC).
+In 2015, Ms. Devine became a founding member and President of the Board of New Hour for Women and Children, a non-profit organization dedicated to helping women and their children while the women are incarcerated and helping the women integrate back into their community once they are released.
 In addition to graduate work at the Fordham University School of Law, studies in sociology and a Certificate in Clinical Pastoral Education from the Nassau County Medical Center, Ms. Devine holds a Bachelor of Arts degree from the College of New Rochelle and a Master of Arts degree from the C.W.
 Post - Long Island University College of Management.

 ERROL D. TOULON, Jr., term as member expires in May 2020.
 Dr. Toulon is a Lake Grove resident who served for 25 years in various capacities at the New York City Correction Department before retiring as Deputy Commissioner of Operations.
 Dr. Toulon is certified through the Department of Homeland Security in Emergency Planning, Radiological Emergency Management, Incident Response to Terrorist Bombing, WMD Threat and Risk Assessment and State Disaster Management.
 In addition, Dr. Toulon is certified to teach Weapons of Mass Destruction Awareness, NIMS, Domestic Terrorism Awareness and Hate Crimes Awareness.